-Explore many items relating to Dennys Lascelles in our all our collection online at Victorian Collections.
+Explore many items relating to Dennys Lascelles in our collection at Victorian Collections.

 Do you have any stories about the wool sales in Geelong?
 Did you attend a Wool Brokers Ball?

-In the centre of our museum sits a working Axminster Carpet Loom.
-This centrepiece of our collection is only one of its kind still working in Australia.
+In the centre of our Museum sits a working 1910 Axminster Carpet Loom.
+This centrepiece of the Museum is only one of its kind still working in Australia.
 It is maintained by our skilled Loom Operators.

 I started working with looms in September 1960 as a factory help at Brintons Carpets Geelong.
 I went on to clearing, then weaving.
 Eventually I was working the larger loom that was 3.66m (12 feet) wide.
 I worked at Brintons at for 12.5 years.